JadeOfMaar/PlumeParty/README.md

 Fancy KSP particle pack for mod makers

-The "Plume Party" is a collection of plumes for parts in KSP, made for mod makers to use.
-Many of the provided plumes are actually pairs designed to blend seamlessly and create an even more visually appealing composite plume.
+The "Plume Party" is a collection of engine particles for parts in KSP, made for mod makers to use.
+Plume Party uses the stock methods for plumes and stands in the gap between the stock library and RealPlume.
+Rocket engine plumes are provided with variants for sea level and vacuum.
+Plume Party aims to provide for many popular sorts of engines:
+* [x] RCS thrusters
+* [ ] Jet engines
+  * [x] Turbofan
+  * [x] Turbojet
+  * [ ] Nuclear
+  * [ ] Scramjet
+* [ ] Rocket engines
+  * [x] LFO, Hydrolox, Methalox
+  * [ ] Nuclear
+  * [ ] Hypergolic (partial to BDB)
+  * [ ] Toroidal/annular aerospikes
+  * [ ] TEA/TEB flash for engage event
+* [ ] Solid rockets
+* [ ] Ion engines
+  * [ ] Xenon

+Many of the provided plumes are actually sets of 2 or more, designed to blend seamlessly and create an even more visually appealing composite plume.
 The included configs "cfg_xyz.txt" should not be allowed to persist as ".cfg" files in GameData.
 They are only to be used as source to add to part configs in other mods.
 You, the mod maker, are welcome to bundle the plumes you use into your own mod.
 This pack is currently not to be treated as a dependency and currently will not be released on the KSP forum, SpaceDock, CurseForge or other such places.
+This may change at some point, once it reaches a level of completeness.

 The intricate work is already done.
 You just need to do the following: